Free Cell Phone Service - Discover Your Options!

 cost of phones and service, enabling access to free phones and service

-of these programs is based on the belief that cell phone service should
+The spirit of these programs is based on the belief that cell phone

 be accessible to everyone.
-Most of us take cell phone service
+Most of us take cell phones

 for granted.
 Even though I can remember when I was the only